eduardoposadas/test_pybind11/README.md

     p.set_value(s);
 }
 ```
-The parent thread is responsible for collecting (FIXME ref fich CalculatingPi.cpp line 151) all the results, adding them up and multiplying by four to get the value of $\pi$.
+The parent thread is responsible for [collecting](https://github.com/eduardoposadas/test_pybind11/blob/64592f1bae25b268000c96c123261bb66d8bfcb0/CalculatingPi.cpp#L147) all the results, adding them up and multiplying by four to get the value of $\pi$.

 The execution times for n=100_000_000:
 ```